Ionel Talpazan (1955 – 2015): Illustrating a UFO Swarm (No Date Given)

 In Philosophy & Theurgy in Late Antiquity (2010), Algis Uždavinys (1962 – 2010) writes how, from the theurgic point of view, “The practice of beholding the visible images of the gods and uttering the sacred names of the gods [has] the power to raise us up to the gods and unite us with them.”
 The theurgic statue or image becomes the mediating plane between the etheric and the physical worlds; it functions as a symbolon or tessera in the original meaning of either term whereby a token, usually a medallion, is broken in half so that the two sharers, who might have met only transiently, will recognize one another in a fortuitous future circumstance by demonstrating the fitment of the two sundered parts.
 Neoplatonism asserted as one of its central tenets that the incarnate person possessed a living and eternal soul that was, in essence, divine.
 The theurgic worshiper, in his state of theoria before the illuminated statue, matched his half-symbol with that of the god and thereby attested his essential divinity.
 Uždavinys addresses at length two other aspects of the theurgic disposition: The idea that the worshiper, in the act of contemplation, draws down a sacred fire, which for the duration of the ritual sublimates the body; and the idea that the sublimated eye suddenly sees with the “lux intelligibilis” or light of the mind.
 It is important to note that Late-Antique Neoplatonism rejected sacrifice in the gross sense, as in the offering of animals on the altar as a placation of the deity.
 Indeed, an ideal of Neoplatonism was a meat-free diet, and its devotees tended to embrace pacifism.
 The metaphor of fiery consummation, however, revives an even more retrograde model of sacrifice, that namely of the living human victim.
 How to reconcile that with the philosophical guise of Theurgy?

 First: Fire is the element of transformation, as in metallurgy, which has never shed its connotation of magic, and the Neoplatonist urgently wished for transformation.
-Neoplatonism was telestic in its doctrines in that every phase of worship constituted another stage in a lifelong process of initiation that reached its apex in mortality; passing through death, the soul would find confirmed the promise that the body constituted, at least to a degree, a prison.
+Neoplatonism articulated itself through telestic doctrines in that every phase of worship constituted another stage in a lifelong process of initiation that reached its apex in mortality; passing through death, the soul would find confirmed the promise that the body constituted, at least to a degree, a prison.
 In that case, death would represent the parole of the entombed spirit, with fire as the doorway to etheric freedom; even the order of the elements – earth, air, water, and fire – implies an initiatory structure, with the fiery dimension being adjacent to the etheric dimension.
 The Neoplatonist anticipated death in all the stages of his lifelong initiation by sacrificing the chattels of his earthly career along the way.
 Second: Modern English gets in the way of understanding this idea by installing a semantic roadblock: English speakers apply the word sacrifice to freeing oneself of chattels, say, in charitable acts and to the letting of blood, animal or human, in some sacred cause.
 Greek, the language of the Neoplatonists, had two words for the two things – askesis, which denotes the giving away of chattels and the deliberate avoidance of comforts and conveniences, and thysia, which denotes bloody acts perpetrated before the idol or immolation in the bonfire.
 The ritual-symbolic consumption-by-fire of the theurgic rites borrows from thysia its awe, but in harming no one it emphasizes askesis.
 The body belongs to the spirit and the subject can give his body away in a metaphysical gesture that leaves the physical world unaltered.

 Vincent van Gogh (1853 – 1890): Starry Night (1889)

 Uždavinys, in commenting on the work of Proclus (412 – 485), the preeminent Neoplatonist of his day, remarks that, for the theurgist, “The end of all spiritual elevation is participation in the divine fruits and filling the soul with divine fire, which allows the contemplation of God.”
 When the fire falls, “The soul is placed in the presence of the Father.”
 As in every attempt to discuss mysticism, whether in the writings of Porphyry, Iamblichus, or Proclus, language stubbornly limits expression and understanding: Of that concerning which one cannot speak – one cannot speak.
 “Fire,” “Father,” and even “God” serve solely as verbal substitutes, rooted in the familiar, that, at best, merely indicate something that words in the earthly dimensions strain (and fail fully) to convey.
 The broken medal can only be made whole again on the far side of the fiery portal.
 Not incidentally, the language of Neoplatonism inveigled its way into the lexicon of Christian mysticism.
-Dionysius the Areopagite (Sixth Century AD – sometimes called “Pseudo-Dionysius” to distinguish him from an earlier figure with the same name) employs the same figures of speech as Proclus although he professes the Christian faith.
+Dionysius the Areopagite (Sixth Century AD – sometimes called “Pseudo-Dionysius” to distinguish him from an earlier persona of the same name) employs the same figures of speech as Proclus although he professes the Christian faith.
 In its Pentecostal imagery, Christian mysticism struggles to differentiate itself from Neoplatonic speculation, but with limited success.
 Uždavinys quotes Proclus: “Let us become fire, let us travel through fire,” but he might be quoting any number of Christian mystagogues.
 In Neoplatonic discourse, “travel” invariably means ascension.
 One travels up and out of this lower world into the higher realms.
 Both Neoplatonism and Patristic discourse presume the Ptolemaic cosmos, in which Earth counts as the lowest point.

 What has any of this to do with the Twentieth Century psycho-social or folkloristic phenomenon of the Flying Saucer Myth?
 It has a good deal to do with it even though the transition from Neoplatonism, theurgy, and related aspects of antique religiosity to a modern rumor that most people would locate in the category of science fiction will inevitably be an abrupt one, as it is here.
 That transition indeed requires a rhetorical question to get it started; and one can only ameliorate the topical shift’s abruptness after having forced it.
 One might point out that the continuity of mystical thought and language from the last pagan centuries through the Christian Middle Ages to the last three centuries runs strong.
 One could also point out a parallel continuity in folklore.
 As Fox has shown, visitations from realms unearthly proliferated in Late Antiquity on both sides of the Pagan-Christian fissure.
 Angelic and demonic apparitions occurred with like frequency in the Middle Ages.
 A good proportion of the medieval instances share a majority of traits with their ancient counterparts, enough to say that they represent phases of a typological unity.
 Jacques Vallée (born 1939) has documented in his Passport to Magonia: from Folklore to Flying Saucers (1969; revised 2014) the medieval chapter of aerial, other-worldly visitations from a magical realm that exists invisibly side-by-side with this one.
 The medieval French, especially in the Celtic regions of France, named this realm “Magonia.”
 From Magonia came “little people,” the pre-modern equivalent of the “dwarf grays,” but also indentations in cornfields, flying galleys or whole fleets of them, and other sky borne objects such as lamps and barrels and wriggling serpentine shapes.
 Sometimes these visitors interacted with people, making simple exchanges that conformed to the basic pattern of archaic gift-giving; and sometimes they even took select individuals to visit their aerial kingdom.
 While the credibility of Magonia ran strong among the people, authorities voiced their supercilious skepticism, just as they do today when stories of extraterrestrial contact erupt and circulate.